dapp-mans-switch/dapp-mans-switch/README.md

 ### Uploader

-On the uploader page you can see in the `My Secrets` table that you have 5 secrets.
+On the uploader page, you can see in the `My Secrets` table that you have 5 secrets.
 Secret 9 is in the process of being revealed, secret 8 already expired and will not be decrypted.
-And the rest of the secrets are still alive.
+The rest of the secrets are still alive.

 In particular, notice secret 11.
 Your last heartbeat expires soon.
 If you do nothing its state will soon change to `Reveal in Progress`.

 To avoid that you can click on the `EVERYBODY STAY CALM!
 I'M STILL ALIVE!` button.
 This will update the heartbeats.
-Notice, secret 11 also expires soon.
+Note that secret 11 also expires soon.
 So if you have sent a heartbeat its state will change to `Expired`.

 On the bottom of the page, you can create new secrets.
 Make sure you have enough tokens.

 ### Staker

-On the stake r page you can see in the `My Stakes` table that you currently have 4 stakes.
+On the staker page, you can see in the `My Stakes` table that you currently have 4 stakes.
-One is alredy ended, another one is expired and you can end it and get all your tokens back.
+One already ended, another one is expired and you can end it and get all your tokens back.
 The other two are not expired and you will not get back all your tokens back if you end them.

 You can create new stakes in the form on the top of the page.
 Make sure you have enough tokens.

-In the `My Key-Shares` table, you have an overview of all secrets where your received a key-share.
+In the `My Key-Shares` table, you have an overview of all secrets where you received a key-share.
 The status indicates that for secret 5 the author is still alive and no action is needed and that for secret 6 you already received your payout.

 However, secret 3 and 4 need your attention.
-Secret 4 expired so your are not required to reveal your share.
+Secret 4 expired so you are not required to reveal your share.
 You can simply request your payout and receive tokens.
 For secret 5 the author sadly could not send the heartbeat in time.
 It is your job to reveal the key-share now.
 Click on the reveal button and input the private key `oM76Mg310VaiM7SLvRIM+OtQSOr900jZB8hfVyZfMgX4l57Vkd7hm1+FCvx1S4eXGG+Q/SwfpC7lZV4LR8EJ7g==`.